kript/lsf-log-watch/README.md

-Install virtualenv within your local environment and add the required python lsf api, pika, etc modules to your virtualenv.
+Install virtualenv within your local environment and add the required python lsf api, pika, etc modules to your virtualenv (the included requirements.txt file does this for you.

 NB pythonlsf requires lsf headers and libraries to be available on the host for installation to succeed.

-python lsf documetnation can be found here: https://github.com/PlatformLSF/platform-python-lsf-api
+python lsf documentation can be found here: https://github.com/PlatformLSF/platform-python-lsf-api

 source and confirm that these work as expected with: